MicrosoftDocs/PowerShell-Docs/dsc/getting-started/azureDscexthistory.md

 - **Environment:** Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
   - In extension version 2.14, changes to install WMF RTM were included.
-While upgrading from extension version 2.13.2.0 to 2.14.0.0, you may notice that some DSC cmdlets fail or your configuration fails with an error – ‘No Instance found with given property values’.
+While upgrading from extension version 2.13.2.0 to 2.14.0.0, you may notice that some DSC cmdlets fail or your configuration fails with an error – 'No Instance found with given property values'.
 For more information, see the [DSC release notes](https://msdn.microsoft.com/en-us/powershell/wmf/limitation_dsc).
 The workarounds for these issues have been added in 2.15 version.
   - Unfortunately, if you have already installed version 2.14 and are running into one of the above two issues, you will need to perform these steps manually.
 In an elevated PowerShell session:
     - `Remove-Item -Path $env:SystemRoot\system32\Configuration\DSCEngineCache.mof`
     - `mofcomp $env:windir\system32\wbem\DscCoreConfProv.mof`